Konstantin8105/c4go/README.md

 # Contributing

-Feel free to add PR, issues.
+Feel free to submit PRs or open issues.
 Main information from: [http://en.cppreference.com/w/c](http://en.cppreference.com/w/c)

 ## Testing

-By default only unit tests are run with `go test`.
+By default, only unit tests are run with `go test`.
 You can also include the integration tests:

 ```bash